baraamallah/HARMUN_TRACKER/README.md

 ## Troubleshooting Deployment

 *   **Permission Denied / Missing Data / "Missing or insufficient permissions"**:
-    *   This **almost always points to an issue with your Firestore Security Rules.** The error message (e.g., `FirebaseError: Missing or insufficient permissions.
-Make sure you are logged in as Owner (UID: JZgMG6xdwAYInXsdciaGj6qNAsG2) and that Firestore rules allow the Owner to write to 'system_committees' collection...`) is very specific.
+    *   This **almost always points to an issue with your Firestore Security Rules.** The error message (e.g., `FirebaseError: Missing or insufficient permissions.`) is very specific.
     *   Check your browser's developer console for detailed errors from Firebase.
 These often indicate issues with Firestore Security Rules.
     *   Ensure your deployed security rules in the Firebase console match the access patterns your application needs.
     *   Use the Rules Playground in Firebase to test your rules.
 See the [Debugging Firestore Rules with Rules Playground (Step-by-Step)](#debugging-firestore-rules-with-rules-playground-step-by-step) section.
     *   **Verify `NEXT_PUBLIC_FIREBASE_PROJECT_ID`**: If using `.env.local`, ensure this variable correctly points to the Firebase project ID where your rules and authentication are set up.
-If hardcoding in `src/lib/firebase.ts`, ensure `firebaseConfig.projectId` is correct.
+If using hardcoded values in `src/lib/firebase.ts`, ensure `firebaseConfig.projectId` is correct.
 A mismatch means your app talks to one project, but your rules are in another.
+Check the browser console for `[Firebase Setup] Attempting to connect to Firebase project ID: ...` log when the app loads.
 *   **Missing Firestore Indexes**:
     *   If data fetching fails with an error message in the browser console mentioning "The query requires an index...", Firestore usually provides a direct link in that error message to create the required composite index.
 Click it and create the index.
 The `getParticipants` function is most likely to trigger this if multiple filters are applied.
+*   **CSV Import Issues**:
+    *   The CSV import functionality adds participants to the system.
+However, it does **not** automatically create new schools or committees if they are found in the CSV but do not already exist in the system lists (managed via the Superior Admin panel).
+    *   Ensure all schools and committees in your CSV file are pre-registered in the system before importing participants for those schools/committees.
+The import dialog will notify you if new, unregistered schools or committees are detected.
+    *   If participant import fails, check the server console logs (where `npm run dev` output appears or your hosting provider's function logs) for details.
+This could be due to Firestore rules not allowing the server action to write to the `participants` collection, especially if the `request.auth` context is not correctly passed or evaluated for the server action.
 *   **Firebase Connection Issues / API Key Errors**:
     *   Verify that your Firebase configuration (either in `src/lib/firebase.ts` or via environment variables) is correct for your Firebase project.
 *   **Login Problems**: